alvinr/docker-demo/mariadb/vote/prod/README.md

 # 'prod' Directory

 This has demos for
-- galera: High Availbaility demo
+- galera: High Availability demo
 - spider: Scale Out Demo
 - common: hapoxy and interlock configuration